batistafull/batistafull/README.md

 =

 - 👋 Hi, I’m @batistafull
-- 👀 I’m interested in javascript
+- 💗 I love in javascript
-- 🌱 I’m currently learning mongodb
+- 🦀 I’m currently learning rust
 - 💞️ I’m looking to collaborate on suitecrm
 - 📫 How to reach me albertomimi16@gmail.com